ExchangeUnion/xud-wiki/SimNet-Guide.md

 xud-simnet-channels
 ```

 Payment channels are used to instantly settle trades via cross chain atomic swaps with peers.
-It should take 5-10 minutes for your payment channels to be ready.
+It can take 10 minutes or more for your payment channels to be ready.
 The `xud-simnet` features one minute block times and we could speed this up arbitrarily, but later on mainnet this will involve an even more significant waiting time.
 We decided to keep it close to reality without being too annoyingly long.

 ### Final check